 The new set of our design glossary is ready for those who need it and we are going to continue this practice before long.
-Don’t miss the new sets in which we are going to tell more about the types and functions of buttons, menus and other interactive elements of user interfaces.
-If there are any specific terms you would like to see explained, described and illustrated, feel free to contact via direct message on our Facebook page or Twitter as well as our Quora representative.
+Don’t miss the new sets in which we are going to tell more about the types and functions of buttons, menus, and other interactive elements of user interfaces.
 New definitions are coming soon!

 Welcome to read or download our free e-book “Problem-Solving Web Design“